 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Gulf Marine Services (GMS) reported total carbon emissions of approximately 80,000,000 kg CO2e.
+In 2023, Gulf Marine Services (GMS), headquartered in the United Arab Emirates (AE), reported total carbon emissions of approximately 80,000,000 kg CO2e.
 This figure includes 54,396,000 kg CO2e from Scope 1 emissions, which primarily arise from direct operations, and 26,000 kg CO2e from Scope 2 emissions, related to purchased electricity.
-Additionally, Scope 3 emissions totalled about 22,996,000 kg CO2e, encompassing various indirect emissions such as those from capital goods (2,264,000 kg CO2e), business travel (2,481,000 kg CO2e), and fuel and energy-related activities (11,717,000 kg CO2e).
-Comparatively, in 2022, GMS's emissions were approximately 78,000,000 kg CO2e, with Scope 1 emissions at 51,860,000 kg CO2e and Scope 2 at 28,000 kg CO2e, while Scope 3 emissions reached about 26,205,000 kg CO2e.
-This indicates a slight increase in total emissions year-on-year.
-GMS has not publicly disclosed specific reduction targets or initiatives as part of their climate commitments.
-However, the company is actively monitoring and reporting its emissions across all three scopes, demonstrating a commitment to transparency in its environmental impact.
-As the industry increasingly focuses on sustainability, GMS's ongoing efforts to track and manage its carbon footprint will be crucial in aligning with global climate goals.
+Additionally, Scope 3 emissions totalled about 22,996,000 kg CO2e, encompassing various indirect emissions categories such as capital goods (2,264,000 kg CO2e) and fuel and energy-related activities (11,717,000 kg CO2e).
+Comparatively, in 2022, GMS's total emissions were approximately 78,093,000 kg CO2e, with Scope 1 emissions at 51,860,000 kg CO2e and Scope 3 emissions at 26,205,000 kg CO2e.
+This indicates a slight increase in emissions year-on-year.
+GMS has not publicly disclosed specific reduction targets or initiatives through the Science Based Targets initiative (SBTi) or other climate pledges.
+The absence of documented reduction targets suggests that while GMS is actively measuring its emissions, it may not yet have formalised commitments to reduce them.
+Overall, Gulf Marine Services is focused on understanding its carbon footprint across all scopes of emissions, but further clarity on reduction strategies and commitments would enhance its climate action profile.

 Access structured emissions data, company-specific emission factors, and source documents